 John Duffy - has a BS in Economics from St. Bonaventure University, a Masters in Economics from Fordham University and an MBA from State University of New York.
 He has vast IT experience in a wide range of industries having spent his entire corporate career in Information Technology with IBM, Imperial Chemicals, AstraZeneca Pharmaceuticals and retiring as Senior Vice President at CIGNA Group.

 John also spent 24 years (active and reserve) in the United States Navy where he served in the Naval Security Group and as a Naval Intelligence Officer, retiring with the rank of Lt.
 Commander.
 He is still active in the Veteran community as a member of the Chicago-based Bunker Labs, a non-profit organization focused on helping veterans, new and old, start and grow their own business.

-Sharon Duffy - has a Bachelors Degree in Psychology from Loyola University and an MBA from the University of Chicago, Booth School of Business.
+Sharon Duffy - has an MBA from the University of Chicago, Booth School of Business and a Bachelors Degree in Psychology .
 She spent her entire career in technology companies including AT&T Computer Systems, Cisco Systems and Fujitsu Consulting.
 She too is actively involved in Bunker Labs.

 WHY THEY FOUNDED STOCK TREND SPOTTER